Washington DC: city of museums and dead people

 On the return journey, our buss passes the narrowest house in the US – a mere seven foot wide and yet occupied for decades.
 The builder saved on costs and space – since the external walls of the adjoining buildings were solid brick, , he didn’t bother with side walls himself.

-His inside walls are the surface of the neighbours walls.
+His inside walls are the surface of the neighbors walls.
 It’s a surprising building, if only because someone had the gall to build it, and someone else must be willing to live there.

 At least the bus driver doesn’t tell us someone famous died there.